 As a former competitive athlete, I could have easily felt a lot of pressure to train for a “fast” half marathon.
 However, at that point in my life I was learning what it meant to have a healthy relationship with my body, food, and exercise.
 I started training for a half marathon as a way to enjoy exercise without worrying about how I looked or compared to others.
-Re-framing my expectations from "I'm training to perform/look a certain way" to "I'm training to enjoy the ride" made my experience way more fun and positive.
+Re-framing my expectations from, "I'm training to perform/look a certain way" to "I'm training to enjoy the ride" made my experience way more fun and positive.
 Instead of being stressed out or overwhelmed by my workouts, I looked forward to them.

 2. I ran with a group during long runs

 One of my favorite parts about my first half marathon training experience was doing my long runs with a group.
 I signed up for my race as a part of a charity fundraiser, and every Saturday morning I ran with other runners who were also raising funds.
 They were an amazing source of accountability and encouragement, especially as the runs got longer.
 I looked forward to the cheer tunnels we would make to welcome back every runner at the finish line.
-In my opinion, it’s those kinds of moments where you get to celebrate your accomplishments with each other that make running such a special sport.
+In my opinion, it’s those kinds of moments when you get to celebrate your accomplishments with others that make running such a special sport.

 3. I followed a training plan